Arizona Desert Palm Trees

 Building with inscribed palms advertising Date Shakes

-The Syagrus romanzofiana palm has the essential look of a beautiful tropical palm tree.
+The Syagrus romanzofiana palm looks like a beautiful tropical palm tree.

 We see it all around us in Tucson AZ.
 It's excellent for Zones 9b-11, even has done fine in 8b-9a.